 This course synthesizes information presented within the nursing program into the knowledge, skills, and attitudes needed as an entry level nurse.
-The course will examine various roles including acting as a professional provider of patient centered care, professional member within the discipline, and professional member of a health care team.
+The course will examine various roles including acting as a professional provider of patient centered care, professional member within the discipline, and professional member of a healthcare team.
 The scope and ethics of nursing practice and concepts are expanded upon with regard to leadership, safety, critical thinking, evidence-based knowledge, and legal and ethical issues in nursing.
 Methods of assessing the workload of the professional nurse, prioritization of patient needs, as well as role transition along with delegation of care will be examined.
-2 Credit Hours among the nurse, patients and family members are covered.
-Experience is gained in acute- care, non-acute-care and/or community health settings to develop clinical competency.
-Emphasis is placed on acquisition of knowledge, skills and attitudes related to the role as a professional provider of patient centered care, professional member within the discipline, professional member of a health care team, and patient safety advocate.
-The course has a theory and clinical component.
-Prerequisite: NUR 259 5 Credit Hours
+2 Credit Hours